kippyan/DataScienceCapstone/camera_setup.md

 ![](./image/23.png)

 Once this is done, open the notebook in Jupyter Notebooks.
-Training is now ready to begin.
+This notebook will be used to contain, document, and run the python code used to conduct the training.

+## 3: Training a model

+Unfortunately, this segment of the tutorial was never completed due to time constraints in the original project.
+Some useful resources for learning model training include [this official AWS repo of functioning example projects](https://github.com/aws/amazon-sagemaker-examples) and [this part of the DeepLens tutorial which walks through importing one of the example projects and using it to train a model](https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-getting-started-launch-sagemaker.html).